philipwalton/blog/_articles/extending-styles.md

 }
 ```

-While sometimes a comment like this does the trick, it's definitely not a fool-proof solution.
+While sometimes a comment like the one in *header.css* above does the trick, it's definitely not a fool-proof solution.

 Whenever you put more than one class on an element, those classes combine to form the final, rendered state.
 With modifiers this is not really a problem because the two classes are defined in the same file, so cascade preference can be easily managed by source order.